 Rough sleeper figures continue to rise nationally and continue to be measured through rough sleeper counts and estimates between 1 October and 30 November each year.
-AVDC chose to run an district intellig of exte sleepin particu an an estimate due to the rural nature of the strict - this is a snapshot assessment, based on telligence from the local authority and a range external agencies, about the number of people eeping rough in that local authority area on a articular night.
-GURE 11 - ROUGH SLEEPER DATA Rough Sleeper Count/Estimate 2011 2012 2013 2014 2015 2016 2017 England National Total 2,181 2,309 2,414 2,744 3,569 4,134 4,751 % change from previous year 23 6 5 14 30 16 15 Aylesbury Vale Total 10 4 14 17 15 26 20 % change from previous year 0 -60 250 21 -12 73 -23
+AVDC chose to run an estimate due to the rural nature of the district - this is a snapshot assessment, based on intelligence from the local authority and a range of external agencies, about the number of people sleeping rough in that local authority area on a particular night.

-For the purpose of the estimate, rough sleepers are defined by Homeless Link as: People sleeping, about to bed down (sitting on/in or standing next to their bedding) or actually bedded down in the open air (such as on the streets, in tents, b car ").
+For the purpose of the estimate, rough sleepers are defined by Homeless Link as: People sleeping, about to bed down (sitting on/in or standing next to their bedding) or actually bedded down in the open air (such as on the streets, in tents, doorways, parks, bus shelters or encampments).
+People in buildings or other places not designed for habitation (such as stairwells, barns, sheds, car parks, cars, derelict boats, stations, or "bashes").